cristego/cristego.github.io/about.md

 published: true
 ---

-#### Proud father, internet and technology geek and a passionate photographer.
+#### Dad.
+Partner.
+Entrepreneur.

 # Hi.
 I am Christian

-This is my digital playground.
-Still working on the content though.

-I am holding a degree in Information Technology.
-For my living I manage customer experience and digital delivery topics in the Human Resources area for a Swiss Re:insurance company.
+I run this blog with the intent to share my views - and only my views, thoughts and whatever else I may think is worth sharing on the wonderful internet.

+For my living I work with people, for people.
 You can find my resume on [Linkedin](https://ch.linkedin.com/in/christianpopa){:target="_blank"}.

+Outside the corporate world I am..
+..a proud dad and partner.
+..an entrepreneur, [making people happy with hand crafted gelato](https://eiszeit.co/){:target="_blank"}.

 I live nearby Zurich, Switzerland.
-Since the birth of my children I became very interested in photography.
-You can find some of my attempts to paint with light on  [500px](https://500px.com/christianpopa){:target="_blank"}.

-This blog is hand made with HTML, CSS and some JavaScript.
-The content is powered by [Jekyll](https://jekyllrb.com/){:target="_blank"}, with the code managed on [GitHub](https://github.com/){:target="_blank"}, deployed and hosted on [Netlify](https://netlify.com/){:target="_blank"}.